Laser peening: Process description

-The laser peening process originated with high-energy Nd-glass lasers producing pulse energies up to 50 J (more commonly 5 to 40 J) with pulse durations of 8 to 25 ns.
+The laser-peening process originated with high-energy Nd-glass lasers producing pulse energies up to 50 J (more commonly 5–40 J) with pulse durations of 8 to 25 ns.
 Laser spot diameters on target are typically in the range of 2 to 7 mm.
 The processing sequence begins by applying the opaque overlay on the workpiece or target surface.
-Commonly used opaque overlay materials are black or aluminum tape, paint or a proprietary liquid, RapidCoater.
+Commonly used opaque overlay materials are black or aluminum tape, paint, or RapidCoater, a proprietary liquid.
 The tape or paint is generally applied over the entire area to be processed, while the RapidCoater is applied over each laser spot just before triggering the laser pulse.
 After application of the opaque overlay, the transparent overlay is placed over it.
-The transparent overlay used in production processing is water; it is cheap, easily applied, readily conforms to most complex surface geometries, and is easily removed.
+The transparent overlay used in production processing is water; it is cheap, easily applied, and easily removed, and it readily conforms to most complex surface geometries.
 It is applied to the surface just before triggering the laser pulse.
-Quartz or glass overlays produce much higher pressures than water, but are limited to flat surfaces, must be replaced after each shot and would be difficult to handle in a production setting.
+Quartz or glass overlays produce much higher pressures than water, but are limited to flat surfaces, must be replaced after each shot, and would be difficult to handle in a production setting.
 Clear tape may be used, but requires labor to apply and is difficult to conform to complex surface features.

 The transparent overlay allows the laser beam to pass through it without appreciable absorption of the laser energy or dielectric breakdown.
 When the laser is triggered, the beam passes through the transparent overlay and strikes the opaque overlay, immediately vaporizing a thin layer of the overlay material.
 This vapor is trapped in the interface between the transparent and opaque overlays.
 The continued delivery of energy during the laser pulse rapidly heats and ionizes the vapor, converting it into a rapidly expanding plasma.
 The rising pressure exerted on the opaque overlay surface by the expanding plasma enters the target surface as a high-amplitude stress wave or shock wave.
 Without a transparent overlay, the unconfined plasma plume moves away from the surface and the peak pressure is considerably lower.

-If the amplitude of the shock wave is above the Hugoniot Elastic Limit (HEL), i.e., the dynamic yield strength, of the target, the material plastically deforms during passage of the shock wave.
-The magnitude of the plastic strain decreases with distance from the surface as the peak pressure of the shock wave attenuates, i.e., decreases, and becomes zero when the peak pressure falls below the HEL.
+If the amplitude of the shock wave is above the Hugoniot Elastic Limit (HEL), i.e., the dynamic yield strength, of the target, then the material plastically deforms during passage of the shock wave.
+The magnitude of the plastic strain decreases with distance from the surface as the peak pressure of the shock wave attenuates, and becomes zero when the peak pressure falls below the HEL.
 After the shock wave passes, the residual plastic strain creates a compressive residual stress gradient below the target surface, highest at or immediately below the surface and decreasing with depth.
 By varying the laser power density, pulse duration, and number of successive shots on an area, a range of surface compressive stress magnitudes and depths can be achieved.
 The magnitude of surface stresses are comparable to shot peening, but the depths are much greater, ranging up to 5 mm when using multiple shots on a spot.
-Generally spot densities of about 10 spots/cm^{2} to 40 spots/cm^{2} are applied.
+Generally spot densities of about 10–40 spots/cm^{2} are applied.
 The compressive stress depth achieved with the most common processing parameters ranges from 1 to 2 mm deep.
-The deep compressive stresses are due to the shock wave peak pressure being maintained above the HEL to greater depths than for other peening technologies.
+The deep compressive stresses are due to the shock wave's peak pressure being maintained above the HEL to greater depths than for other peening technologies.